nortikin/sverchok/docs/nodes/modifier_change/extrude_region.rst

 This node has the following parameters:

 - **Transformation mode**.
 Controls how the transformation of extruded vertices is specified.
 There are two modes available:

   - **Matrix**.
 This is the default mode.
 Transformation is specified by matrix provided at **Matrix** input.
   - **Along normal**.
 Vertices are translated along normal and scaled.
 Please note, that by *normal* here we mean *average of normals of selected faces*.
     Scaling center is average center of selected faces.
 - **Multiple extrude**.
 This parameter defines how to deal with multiple matrices passed into **Matrix** input or multiple values passed into **Height** and **Scale** inputs.
 This parameter is available only in **Matrix** mode; in **Along normal** mode, this parameter is always checked.

   - If not checked (and **Matrix** mode is used), then each matrix provided will be applied to corresponding extruded vertex.
 So number of matrices in input is expected to be from 1 to the number of vertices which are extruded.
   - If checked, or **Along normal** mode is used, then extrusion operation may be performed several times:

     - In **Along normal** mode, extrusion operation will be performed one time for each pair of **Height** and **Scale** input values.
     - In **Matrix** mode, extrusion operation will be performed one time for each matrix passed into **Matrix** input.
 - **Keep original**.
 If checked, the original geometry will be passed to output as well as extruded geometry.
 This parameter is visible only in **Properties** (N) panel.
 - **Height**.
 Available only in **Along normal** mode.
 Extrude factor as a portion of face normal length.
 Default value of zero means do not extrude.
   Negative value means extrude to the opposite direction.
 This parameter can be also provided via corresponding input.
 - **Scale**.
 Available only in **Along normal** mode.
 Scale factor.
 Default value of 1 means do not scale.
 This parameter can be also provided via corresponding input.
+- **Mask Output**.
+Defines which faces will be marked with 1 in the **Mask** output.
+Several modes may be selected together.
+The available modes are:

+   - **Mask**.
+The faces which were masked out by the **Mask** input.
+   - **In**.
+Inner faces of the extrusion, i.e. the same faces that are in the **ExtrudedFaces**  output.
+   - **Out**.
+Outer faces of the extrusion.

+   The default value is **Out**.

 Outputs
 -------